BOOTS ON THE GROUND

 For following orders, for following your heart,

-For pride in your heart, for cuts and bruises,
+For small victories, for pride in your heart,

-For hanging onto others, for letting go of tears,
+For letting go of tears, for hanging onto others,

 For standing for liberty, for all our freedoms,

-For those who have none, for your country,
+For those who have none, and for your beloved country,

-With tears in our eyes and overflowing gratitude, we thank you for giving so much of yourselves so that we can live free.
+With tears in our eyes and overflowing gratitude, we thank you for giving so much of yourself so that we can live free.
+The Hinson Family

 "I am 19 years old and I'm from Colorado serving in Afghanistan.
 Our platoon received your care packages and wanted to thank you so much.
 We couldn't do our job over here without the support from people like you.
 Thank you so much, may God bless.
 You're an American hero doing something like this."
 PFC from CO